7oSkaaa/Codeforces-Polygon-Template/README.md

 ```
 ---

-### You can see tutorial video for polygon site, how to use it and write a problem live from [](https://drive.google.com/file/d/198dWogj2xSGWZxVMNtCRMqVnawgVRXLX/view?usp=sharing)
+### You can see tutorial video for polygon site, how to use it and write a problem live from [Here](https://drive.google.com/file/d/198dWogj2xSGWZxVMNtCRMqVnawgVRXLX/view?usp=sharing)

+### Another Part for the last update in Polygon from [here](https://drive.google.com/file/d/1t5aJPvVRx-D_cuaQuQJ8WV3vh6qnbPDw/view?usp=sharing)

 ---